AlejandroSerranoCapote/SPARK/README.md

 ## Overview

-**Ultrafast Spectroscopy Analyzer** is a full-featured desktop application for the processing, visualization, and global target analysis of ultrafast spectroscopy data.
+**SPARK** is a full-featured desktop application for the processing, visualization, and global target analysis of ultrafast spectroscopy data.
 It combines a rigorous mathematical engine — built around Variable Projection (VarPro), Bateman-equation population dynamics, and profile-likelihood confidence intervals — with an interactive graphical interface designed to take raw experimental data all the way to publication-quality figures without requiring any scripting.

 The core fitting engine implements a **true VarPro algorithm**: at each step of the non-linear optimizer, the spectral amplitudes are eliminated analytically via linear least squares, so the optimizer only ever searches over the physically meaningful non-linear parameters ($w$, $t_0$, and the lifetimes $\tau_i$).
 This dramatically reduces the dimensionality of the non-linear search space and improves both convergence speed and robustness compared to naive full-parameter optimization.